jimhigson/oboe.js-dissertation/markdown/3_Background.md

 to continue to do the same thing.
-Although this kind of drill-down programming is commonly practiced and not generally recognised as a code smell, requiring knock-on changes when an unrelated system is refactored seems to me as undesirable in relation to format structures as it would be anywhere else.
+Although this kind of drill-down programming is commonly practiced and not generally recognised as a code smell, requiring knock-on changes when an unrelated system is refactored should perhaps be seen as undesirable in relation to format structures as it would be elsewhere.
 In the *Red Queen's race* it took "all the running you can do, to keep in the same place".
 Ideally a programmer should only have to expend effort so that their code